nlrichi/SkillsMania/README.md

 4. Now, locate the directory that the project that is about to be created in.

-5. Grea, now the project has been cloned!
+5. Great, now the project has been cloned!
 Now allow the project some time to build.

 6. Configuring the database to ensure no errors :